USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/2003.12307">paper</a> /
             <a href="https://github.com/Juyong/FacePSNet">code</a>
             <p></p>
-            <p>In this paper, we present a lightweight strategy that only requires sparse inputs or even a single image to recover high-fidelity face shapes with images captured under near-field lights.</p>
+            <p>In this project, we present a lightweight strategy that only requires sparse inputs or even a single image to recover high-fidelity face shapes with images captured under near-field lights.</p>
         </td>
         </tr>
     </tbody>